ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 If the `join` command isn't successfully completed before this time elapses and the validator's stake weight is >20% of the Subnet, the Subnet may have down time.

+Production Subnets should ensure they have sufficient time to setup their validators **before** validation begins.

 :::

+### Set Validation Duration

 Finally, specify how long it's going to be validating: